mohsinonxrm/CRMRESTBuilder/README.md

 # CRM REST Builder
-A tool for CRM 2011/2013/2015/2016 Online &amp; On Premise to generate JavaScript code using the 2011 &amp; Web API REST endpoints.
+A tool for CRM 2015/2016 & D365 CE (7.0+) Online &amp; On Premise to generate JavaScript code using the 2011 &amp; Web API REST endpoints.

 # Solution downloads are found on the [releases](https://github.com/jlattimer/CRMRESTBuilder/releases) page.
+Versions for CRM 2011/2013 are no longer supported but can still be found on the releases page.

 ## Generate requests based on the metadata in your CRM environment